Pitarou/htyaml/grammar.md

 If the first entry of the list of content is a dict with zero entries, or more than one entry, it is treated as an attribute list.
-(If it has one entry, it is treated as an element.)
+(If it has exactly one entry, it is treated as an element.)

 > *YAML:*
 >